Wes Hoolahan: Newcastle Jets

 On 9 August 2019, Hoolahan signed a one-year deal with Newcastle Jets for the upcoming 2019–20 A-League season.
 However he suffered a serious ankle injury ahead of the season and consequently did not make his first appearance for them until a 1–1 draw at home to Melbourne Victory in February 2020.
 He would ultimately only make five appearances for the side.

 Cambridge United

 Hoolahan joined League Two club Cambridge United on 28 July 2020 on a one-year deal.
 Hoolahan was named the League Two Player of the Month for the month of January 2021 after registering two goals and two assists and helping Cambridge climb to first in the league table.

 In April 2021, he was named on the EFL League Two Team of the Season and was nominated for the EFL League Two Player of the Season.
 The award was won by Hoolahan's team-mate Paul Mullin.
 On 2 June 2021, following promotion from League Two, Hoolahan signed a new one-year extension with the club, taking him through to the end of the 2021–22 season.

 On 3 May 2022, it was announced Hoolahan had been released by the club.

+Doncaster City

+On 17 February 2024, Hoolahan joined Doncaster City in the eleventh-tier Central Midlands Alliance Premier Division North.